fluent/fluentd-docs-gitbook/plugin-development/README.md

 ```

 The packaged gem can be distributed and installed using RubyGems.
 For further information, see the [list of Fluentd plugins](http://www.fluentd.org/plugins) for third-party plugins.

-## Overview

-The following slides can help understand how Fluentd works before diving into writing custom plugins.

-These slides are from [Naotoshi Seo's](https://github.com/sonots) [RubyKaigi 2014 talk](http://rubykaigi.org/2014/presentation/S-NaotoshiSeo/).

-The slides are based on Fluentd v0.12.
-There are many differences between v0.12 and v1 API, but it may help build an understanding of overall Fluentd's design.

-### Fluentd Version and Plugin API

-Fluentd now has two active versions, v1 and v0.12. v1 is the current stable with the brand-new Plugin API. v0.12 is the old stable and it has the old Plugin API.

-The important point is v1 supports v1 and v0.12 APIs.
-It means the plugin for v0.12 works with v1.

-It is recommended to use the new v1 plugin API for writing new plugins.

-### Send a patch or fork?

-If you have a problem with any existing plugins or a new feature idea, sending a patch is better.
-If the plugin author is non-active, try to become its new plugin maintainer first.
-Forking a plugin and release its alternative version, e.g. `fluent-plugin-xxx-alt` is considered the last option.

-### Be careful not breaking Fluentd's core functionality

-Any fluentd plugin can unknowingly break fluentd completely (and possibly break other plugins) by requiring some incompatible modules.

-One typical example is reloading `yajl/json_gem` from plugin. (`yajl/json_gem` compatibility layer is problematic, not for `yajl` itself)
-It breaks a functionality to parse Fluentd's configuration completely.

-Fluentd's plug-in mechanism has a merit to extend functionality, but plugin developer must be careful a possibility of breaking it.

 ## Writing Plugins